Codecademy/docs/content/lua/concepts/mathematical-library/terms/acos/acos.md

 ---
 Title: 'acos()'
-Description: 'Returns the arc cosine of the argument in radians.'
+Description: 'Returns the arc cosine of the argument, in radians.'
 Subjects:
   - 'Computer Science'
 Tags: